craftcms/docs/docs/commerce/3.x/shipping.md

 1. A single fixed per-order shipping cost
 2. A per-item fixed shipping cost

-These shipping cost settings can be updated in Commerce → Settings → General, and show up on every order made when running the Lite edition of Craft Commerce.
+These shipping cost settings can be updated in **Commerce** → **Settings** → **General**, and show up on every order made when running the Lite edition of Craft Commerce.
 You can set these to zero if no shipping costs need to be added to the order.

 In the Pro edition of Commerce, complex shipping rules including categories, zones and rules are available.
 The core components of the shipping system are: